 During our next session, scheduled in several weeks, we will continue working our way around the room, as it changes into a warm and welcoming guest room.

 As Judy, Robert and I finished our pantry session, I suggested that they consider hanging a grid on its side wall – if there were studs to support it and whatever weight it would hold.

-Robert promptly bought one and hung it.
-He then hung skillets from it, making some kitchen storage space less congested.
+Robert promptly bought one and installed it.
+He then hung skillets, making some kitchen storage space less congested.
 Part of the fun and utility of grids is their flexibility.
 It’s usually easy to change how they’re best used.